Djavan-N/project_xp/README.md

 # Project Portfolio

 This repository serves as a collection of key projects I have led or contributed to significantly, showcasing my skills and experiences in software development, security, and DevOps practices.
 Below are detailed descriptions of some standout projects.
+Click the links to see more details.

 ## Table of Contents
 - [JWT Refactor](jwt.md)